-Papular eczema is a skin condition that causes a rash of small, itchy bumps to develop on the skin.
-These bumps are called papules.
+Papular eczema is a skin condition that causes a rash of small, itchy bumps, or papules, to develop on the skin.
+The color of these rashes will vary depending on a person’s skin tone.

 Eczema refers to a range of related skin conditions.
-When eczema looks like small lumps rather than a rash, doctors may refer to the condition as papular eczema.
+When eczema looks like small bumps rather than a rash, doctors may refer to the condition as papular eczema.

 This article will explain what papular eczema is, who is most likely to experience it, and how people can treat it.

-Eczema is a group of skin conditions that affect more than 30 million people in the United States.
-The most common type of eczema is atopic dermatitis.
+There are several types of eczema, but the most common is atopic dermatitis.
 Some people may have both atopic dermatitis and papular eczema.

-Like other types of eczema, its symptoms are linked to inflammation and faulty immune system responses.
+Like other types of eczema, the symptoms of papular eczema and papular symptoms of eczema are linked to inflammation and faulty immune system responses.

-There is currently no cure for papular eczema, but people can use treatments and home remedies to manage their symptoms and reduce flares.
-In some cases, a doctor may recommend systemic, or body-wide, treatments such as tablets.
+There’s currently no cure for papular eczema, but people can use treatments and home remedies to help manage their symptoms and reduce flares.
+In some cases, a doctor may recommend systemic, or body-wide, treatments such as immunosuppressant drugs.

 However, papular eczema

-The symptom that makes papular eczema different is the way the eczema rash looks.
-Rather than appearing red and flaky, the rash comprises small lumps.
+The symptom that makes papular eczema different is how the eczema rash looks.
+Rather than appearing red and flaky, the rash comprises small bumps.

 Other symptoms are the same as other forms of eczema and may include: